 The Khamenei regime has been accused of supporting Houthi rebels in Yemen, Basha Al-Assad in Syria, the Shiite rebels in Iraq, the Palestinian terror groups in Hamas and Hezbollah in Lebanon.
 The Foreign Minister, Javad Zarif has however gone on to refute any insurgency rising up in the country, claiming that they’re all one in “one ship”.

-He went on to accuse foreign media agencies like Reuters for spreading false news about the Iranian economy, but our sources deep within Iran who have lived under the regime told us first hand that he was just trying to calm the situation.
+He went on to accuse foreign media agencies like Reuters for spreading false news about the Iranian economy and our sources deep within Iran who have lived under the regime told us first hand that he is telling the truth, Iran is calm and stable.

 Iran has been in a lot of media of late especially because of its deep involvement in Syria by arming and backing Assad’s government, its continued military exchanges, threats and bombardment with Israel, its defiance to pull out of Syria, the collapse of its nuclear agreement it was working on with Obama after Donald Trump took over office and bailed and its ever so many battles.

-It seems it is spreading out thin and its people are tired.
-It is not shocking though that the Secretary of State in the US, Mike Pompeo said that it should not surprise anyone that protests in Iran might continue since the people are demanding that their leaders share the country’s wealth and respond to their urgent basic needs.
+It seems it is spreading out thin and its people’s standard of living might be strained.
+The Secretary of State in the US, Mike Pompeo said that it should not surprise anyone that protests in Iran might continue since the people are demanding that their leaders share the country’s wealth and respond to their urgent basic needs.

 When the crackdown gets harder, we don’t know how many will be willing to risk their lives.
 Then there is also the possibility of a full on armed revolution that could steer out of control and call for the intervention of Iran’s neighbours who have so eagerly been awaiting her downfall such as much of Western Europe, the USA and some Asian countries.